hyperledger/besu-docs/docs/Tutorials/Kubernetes/Maintenance.md

 allow volume resizing.
 Our production charts for Azure use Azure Files and on AWS use EBS Block Store which allow for volume expansion.

 To update the volume size, add the following to the override values file.
-For example to increase the size on the transaction nodes volumes, add the following snippet to the [`txnode values.yml`](https://github.com/ConsenSys/quorum-kubernetes/blob/master/dev/helm/values/txnode.yml) file, with appropriate size you would like (for example 50Gi below)
+For example, to increase the size on the transaction nodes volumes, add the following snippet to the [`txnode values.yml`](https://github.com/ConsenSys/quorum-kubernetes/blob/master/dev/helm/values/txnode.yml) file, with appropriate size you would like (for example 50Gi below):

 ```bash
 storage: